ckan/ckanext-issues/README.markdown

 * Tests
 * Todo list page
 * Add the ability to delete Todo items
-* Add autocomplete to todo categories
+* Add autocomplete API and frontend for todo categories

 Tests
 -----